Smithsonian/sidora-services/readme.md

 - Or run the command `mvn install -DskipTests` to build without running Unit and Integration Tests
 - Newly built jars will need to be moved from their individual `target` folders to the `SM_HOME/deploy/` folder

-> Note: SI-See is built with Maven 3 (although Maven 2 should work [untested])
+> Note: SIservices is built with Maven 3

 ### Version
-1.0.0
+0.0.4